-MWAA reported that the number of full-time equivalents for Phase 2 during August 2014 is 529, an increase of 28 from July 2014.
-This is composed as follows: MWAA - 14, Virginia Department of Rail and Public Transportation (DRPT) - 1, Virginia Department of Transportation (VDOT) - 6, Washington Metropolitan Area Transit Authority (WMATA) - 25, Project Management Support Services (PMSS) - 76, Capital Rail Constructors (CRC), Package A - 308, Hensel Phelps Construction Company (HPCC), Package B - 42, and Atlantic Contracting and Material Company (ACMC), Package S -
+MWAA reported that the number of full-time equivalents for Phase 2 during September 2014 is 606, an increase of 77 from August 2014.
+This is composed as follows: MWAA - 17, Virginia Department of Rail and Public Transportation (DRPT) - 1, Virginia

-57. Of the 308 staff reported by CRC, some are located in the project office; the remainder is located in local design offices in Washington, DC and Virginia.
+Department of Transportation (VDOT) - 6, Washington Metropolitan Area Transit Authority (WMATA) - 47, Project Management Support Services (PMSS) - 85, Capital Rail Constructors (CRC), Package A - 360, Hensel Phelps Construction Company (HPCC), Package B - 42, and Atlantic Contracting and Material Company (ACMC), Package S - 48.
+Of the 360 staff reported by CRC, some are located in the project office; the remainder is located in local design offices in Washington, DC and Virginia.

-During the September 9, 2014 meeting, the PMOC noted that the MWAA Monthly Project Report for July 2014 showed that as of July 2014, 20 MWAA full-time equivalent (FTE) staff were planned for Phase 2; however, the actual FTE was only 11.
+During the October 2014 meeting, the PMOC again noted that the MWAA Monthly Project Report for August 2014 showed that the full-time equivalent (FTE) staffs for both the PMSS and CRC were below the planned FTE staffing levels for Phase 2.
 The PMOC expressed concern that Phase 2 continues to be under-staffed, even after the substantial completion of Phase 1.
-MWAA responded that with the implementation of the Phase 2 reorganization plans, the MWAA Phase 2 staffing will increase significantly.
+MWAA responded that it is planning to increase the PMSS staff; at present, prospective candidates are being proposed for MWAA review and acceptance.
+With regard to CRC, MWAA responded that the planned construction staffing levels are low because construction has not started in areas initially scheduled to start due to the delay in the design and the issuance of change orders.
+MWAA added that it does not have a concern with the current staffing levels.

 The Package A Design-Build (DB) Contractor, CRC, and WMATA project staff are colocated with the MWAA project staff.
 CRC's design team is located in the adjacent building.
-The PMOC also questioned why federal contingency was being used for the Phase 2 office rent forecast (\$1,347,377).
-MWAA responded that it is acquiring additional office space within the building as a result of the proposed organizational structure.
+During the September 2014 meeting, MWAA reported that it is acquiring additional office space within the building because of the proposed organizational structure.